 The United States Clean Air Act sets standards for automobile emissions.
-It also requires that automobile manufacturers explain to owners how their emissions controls work and what to do to maintain them.
-This section summarizes how the emissions controls work.
-Scheduled maintenance is on page 196.
+It also requires that automobile manufacturers explain to owners how their emissions controls work and what to do to maintain them This section summarizes how the emissions controls work.
+Scheduled maintenance is on page 224.

-In Canada, Acura vehicles comply with the Canadian Motor Vehicle Safety Standards (CMVSS) for Emissions valid at the time they are manufactured.
+In Canada, Acura vehicles comply with the Canadian emission requirements, as specified in an agreement with Environment Canada at the time they are manufactured